A Tour of Historic RCA Studio B

 Musicians Hall of Fame and Museum

-The weather is overcast, warm and very humid as I get back on the trolley tour bus for another couple of stops, alighting at Stop 6 for the Musicians Hall of Fame and Museum.
-This is a little publicised – to my mind – Hall of Fame and Museum dedicated to musicians and it seemed really interesting when I found out about it pre-trip.
+The weather is overcast, warm and very humid as I get back on the trolley tour bus.
+A couple of stops later, I alight at Stop 6 for the Musicians Hall of Fame and Museum.
+This is a not very well publicised – to my mind – Hall of Fame and Museum dedicated to musicians.
+It seemed really interesting when I found out about it pre-trip.

-There are a bunch of interactive exhibits in a Grammy-themed area, sponsored by Roland, and this section is excellent.
-There are instruments and other things that you can get hands-on with.
+There are a bunch of interactive exhibits in a Grammy-themed area.
+This is sponsored by Roland, a leading manufacturer of electronic musical instruments.
+The section is excellent.
+There are many instruments and other things that you can get hands-on with.
 I strapped on a lead and bass guitar – not at the same time! – and for the first time in my life strummed a few tuneless non-chords.
 I also ‘played’ an electronic drum kit.
 There are also synths and loads of other stuff.
 It’s a really good exhibit.